WEAVE - Widen European Access to cultural communities Via Europeana

 SUPER is a joint effort of social media and security experts towards introducing a holistic, integrated and privacy-friendly approach to the use of social media in emergencies and security incidents.
 In this project we develop advanced automatic ways to segment information spaces and innovative tools to present, search and filter geotagged photos on maps.
 IN2 is also leading the project's dissemination.

 IM3I+ pushing multimedia research into practice

-IM3I+ demonstrated and implemented showcases build upon a flexible framework for importing, analysing, annotating, searching and publishing multimedia documents and collections.
-This framework became largely IN2's core platform and the project resulted to the offering of the MyMeedia service
+IM3I+ demonstrated and implemented showcases built upon a flexible framework for importing, analysing, annotating, searching and publishing multimedia documents and collections.
+This framework became largely IN2's core platform and the project resulted to the offering of the MyMeedia service.

 ImaGeo - Travelling with your 6th sense

 ImaGeo implemented efficient example-based visual similarity search combined with location data to retrieve instant information for every object or scene captured with a camera.
 It provided so new browsing experiences for photo collections that can then be linked along their geo-temporal dimensions.
 The project formed the basis for our FollowThePlace service.
 IN2 has conceived this project and was its scientific and technical manager.

 IC-IC Enhancing interconnectivity through infoconnectivity